insected/bobbae_gcp-wiki/Binary-Authorization.md

 ## DevSecOps

-Whether you call it [DevOps](DevOps) or DevSecOps, it has always been ideal to include security as an integral part of the entire app life cycle.
-DevSecOps is about built-in security, not security that functions as a perimeter around apps and data.
+Whether you call it [DevOps](DevOps) or [DevSecOps](DevSecOps), it has always been ideal to include security as an integral part of the entire app life cycle.